Steps to Employ a Work-Study Student

 Planning a Work-Schedule and Timesheets

-- To determine how many hours a student can be paid under a work study award take the award amount and divide by the pay rate.
-Example: If a student has an award of $3,000 and a pay rate of $10, they can work 300 hours through work-study.
-Once a student has utilized their full work-study award, employers may place students on their own payroll if they would like them to continue working.
+- To determine how many hours a student can be paid under a Work-Study award take the award amount and divide it by the pay rate.
+Example: If a student has an award of $3,000 and an hourly pay rate of $10, they can work 300 hours through Work-Study.
+Once a student has utilized their full Work-Study award, employers may continue employing the student without Work-Study program reimbursement.

-- While school is in session we strongly recommend students not be scheduled more than 19 hours a week so that school can be their primary focus.
+- While school is in session, we strongly recommend students not be scheduled more than 19 hours a week so that school can be their primary focus.
 However, a student may work up to 40 hours a week when school is not in session.
 Working more than 19 hours a week could obligate the employer to pay fringe benefits, see below “Hours that cannot be paid by Work-Study funds.”
-A standard work week begins midnight Sunday and ends midnight the following Sunday.
+A standard work week begins midnight Sunday and ends 11:59 p.m. the following Saturday.

 - A student may not work during scheduled class hours.

-- Submit Timesheets, Invoices, and Pay Stubs for Reimbursement.
-For each time period timesheets, invoices, and pay stubs are submitted to the Work-Study Coordinator.
+- For each pay period, submit timesheets, invoices, and pay stubs for reimbursement to the Work-Study Manager.
 It is the supervisor’s responsibility to obtain the student’s signature, review for accuracy, sign, and date each timesheet.

 Releasing a Work-Study Student